Frequently Asked Questions

 To be eligible to register a project with the ACF you must:

-• use a grant from Creative Partnerships Australia within Australia or for the benefit of Australia; and; and
+• use a grant from Creative Australia within Australia or for the benefit of Australia; and; and

-Creative Partnerships Australia is unable to accept registrations for projects relating to retrospective expenditure.
+The ACF is unable to accept registrations for projects relating to retrospective expenditure.

 FOR ARTISTS